Table of Contents

 99% of the time, slow performance is caused by slow file access times from the USB drive.
 However, this is usually because of a slow USB drive and/or a poorly-written USB driver within the BIOS.
 There is a ‘Measure BIOS USB Performance‘ menu entry in the Utilities Menu which will allow you to compare the BIOS USB driver performance of different systems – you may be surprised by the results if you compare different system BIOSes!

-Here are some ways to speed up the E2B menu system…
+Here are some other ways to speed up the E2B menu system…

 1. Reduce the number of files in the MAINMENU folder

 When E2B boots, it enumerates all the files in the \_ISO\MAINMENU folder and any files in sub-folders under that.
 The more files there are, the longer it will take to get to the Main Menu.
 You can move files to the other menu folders to improve the initial boot time.
-If you really want to keep a lot of files under the MAINMENU folder, then consider using FASTLOAD…
+If you really want to keep a lot of files under the MAINMENU folder, then use set QMENU=1 (see above) or consider using FASTLOAD…

 2. FASTLOAD (the Main menu is cached after the first boot)